joshuar/go-hass-agent/docs/development/sensors.md

 A friendly name for this sensor.
 It will be what is shown in the Home Assistant UI for the sensor.

-An example would be "My Network Sensor".
+An example would be “My Network Sensor”.

 ### ID() string